 This motherboard provides two DDR2 memory sockets and supports Dual Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.
 Enabling Dual Channel memory mode will double the original memory bandwidth.

-The two DDR2 memory sockets are divided into two channels and each channel has one memory socket as following:
+The two DDR2 memory sockets are divided into two channels:

-- ➤ Channel 0: DDRII1 - ▶ Channel 1: DDRII2
+Channel 0: DDR2_1 Channel 1: DDR2_2

 Due to chipset limitation, read the following guidelines before installing the memory in Dual Channel mode.